-minimization - characterizing something that you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
+minimization - portraying something you don't want to address as trivial or insignificant, in order to shift the focus away from it and onto "more important" things.
 (4 uses)

 labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category.
 (3 uses)

-slogan - a brief, striking phrase that people will remember, which typically acts on emotional appeals.
+slogan - a brief, striking phrase that people will remember, typically designed to evoke emotional appeals and reinforce a specific message or idea.
 (3 uses)

 ad hominem - attacking the character or motive of the person making an argument, rather than attacking the argument itself.
 (2 uses)

-honor by association - defending or championing cultural sacred cows, which transfers the respect, authority, sanction, and prestige associated with those symbols to the defender.
+honor by association - Defending or championing cultural sacred cows in order to transfer the respect, authority, and prestige associated with those symbols onto oneself.
 (2 uses)

-guilt by association - using an opponent's links to another to assign the other's beliefs, misdeeds, or other unattractive qualities to the opponent.
+guilt by association - using an opponent's links to another person or group to assign the other's beliefs, misdeeds, or other unattractive traits to the opponent.
 (1 use)

 straw man - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.
 (1 use)